hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/overview.md

-A breadcrumb is a type of secondary navigation that reveals the user’s location in an application.
+A Breadcrumb is a type of secondary navigation that reveals the user’s location in an application.